 Mental Health First Aid (MHFA) is an early intervention public education program.
 It teaches how to recognize the signs and symptoms that suggest a potential mental health challenge, how to listen nonjudgmentally and give reassurance to a person who may be experiencing a mental health challenge, and how to refer a person to appropriate professional support and services.

-Mental Health First Aid can be taught fully in person (8 hours) or in a blended format which includes a 2-hour self-guided portion that is completed prior to a live, 5.5 hour synchronous session held in-person or virtually.
+Mental Health First Aid is taught in a live, synchronous session (5-6 hours) held in-person or virtually.
+Participants also complete 2 hours of self-guided pre-work prior to the live session.
 The course is designed to teach people how to approach, assess, and assist a person who may be experiencing a mental health challenge or in a mental health crisis.

 Course objectives include: